 Recent efforts to increase affordability via the Student Effort

-The Student Effort consists of two amounts: the Student Summer Income Contribution and Student Employment.
-The Student Summer Income Contribution represents Yale’s estimate of what a student could earn through summer employment.
-Student Employment represents Yale’s estimate of what a student could earn through term-time employment.
+The Student Effort consists of two amounts: the Student Campus Employment Option and the Student Share.
+The Student Campus Employment option is Yale’s estimate of what a student could earn through term-time employment.
+The Student Share is Yale’s estimate of what a student could earn from wages earned during the summer.

 |Total Annual Student Effort||$4,450||$5,950|

-The amounts outlined above are Yale’s suggestion for what a student should contribute toward the Estimated Cost of Attendance.
-They are used to calculate components and amounts of the Yale Financial Aid Award, including the Yale Scholarship, but students will not see Student Summer Income Contribution or Student Employment on a Yale bill.
+The amounts above are Yale’s suggestion for what a student could pay toward the Estimated Cost of Attendance through earnings.
+They are used to calculate components and amounts of the Yale Financial Aid Award, including the Yale Scholarship, but students will not see the Student Effort on a Yale bill.

-Students receiving financial aid are also able to study abroad during the academic year or the summer.
+Students receiving financial aid are also able to study abroad and take unpaid summer positions.
 For students completing coursework abroad during the academic year, Yale calculates a need-based scholarship based on the actual costs of the study abroad program.
-Yale is also one of only a few universities anywhere to enable a summer abroad for students on financial aid through its International Summer Award (ISA).
-The ISA provides up to $12,500 for students on financial aid to participate in a Yale-facilitated international experience.
+Yale’s International Summer Award provides up to $12,500 for students on financial aid to participate in a Yale-facilitated international experience.
 The Domestic Summer Award program provide a $4,000 stipend to students on financial aid who pursue an approved unpaid arts apprenticeship or position with a nonprofit organization, a government entity, an NGO, or research organization.

 On-campus and summer work

-To meet the full estimated Student Effort through only term-time and summer employment, a student would expect to work 8–10 hours per week while on campus and earn $1,600 before their first-year and $2,600 before subsequent academic years through summer employment.
+To meet the full estimated Student Effort through only term-time and summer employment, a student would expect to work 7–9 hours per week while on campus and earn $1,600 before their first-year and $2,600 before subsequent academic years through other employment.

-Yale offers ample opportunity for students to work 8–10 hours per week in many interesting jobs, some of which provide excellent pre-professional training for a student’s future career.
-While students on aid are always accommodated, nearly 70% of those students not on aid also choose to take advantage of Yale’s attractive employment opportunities and opt to work on campus while enrolled.
+Yale offers ample opportunity for students to work 7–9 hours per week in many interesting jobs, some of which provide excellent pre-professional training for a student’s future career.
+While students on aid are always accommodated, many students not on aid also opt to work on campus.
 Every student seeking an on-campus job can find one, and every year there are student jobs that go unfilled.
 The Yale administration is confident that in most cases on-campus and summer work can be arranged so it does not detract significantly from other Yale experiences and opportunities.